 With an acceptance rate of 9.4%, admission to Penn is very competitive.
 Based on our analysis, to have a good chance of being admitted, you need to have a GPA of 3.9 or above, and have an SAT score of close to 1570, or an ACT score of 34 or above.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
+To better your chances on getting accepted to UPENN, try taking one of our ACT prep course or SAT prep course.
 Let’s take a closer look at Penn admission statistics.

 Penn Admissions Statistics